January 6 United States Capitol attack

 Injuries

-Trump resisted sending the National Guard to quell the mob.[63]
-Later that afternoon, in a Twitter video, he reasserted that the election was "fraudulent", and told his supporters to "go home in peace".[64][65]
-The Capitol was clear of rioters by mid-evening,[66] and the counting of the electoral votes resumed and was completed in the early morning hours of January 7.
+Trump resisted sending the National Guard to quell the mob.[67]
+Later that afternoon, in a Twitter video, he reasserted the inaccurate claim that the election was "fraudulent", and told his supporters to "go home in peace".[68][69]
+The Capitol was cleared of rioters by mid-evening,[70] and the electoral vote count was resumed and completed by the early morning of January 7.
 Pence declared President-elect Biden and Vice President-elect Kamala Harris victorious.
-Pressured by his cabinet, the threat of removal, and many resignations, Trump later committed to an orderly transition of power in a televised statement.[67][68]
+Pressured by his cabinet, the threat of removal, and many resignations, Trump later conceded to an orderly transition of power in a televised statement.[71][72]

-A week after the riot, the House of Representatives impeached Trump for incitement of insurrection, making him the only U.S. president to have been impeached twice.[69]
-In February, after Trump had left office, the Senate voted 57–43 in favor of conviction, but as it fell short of a two-thirds majority, he was acquitted for a second time.[70]
-Republicans in the Senate blocked a bill to create a bipartisan independent commission to investigate the attack,[71][56] so instead the House approved a select committee with seven Democrats and two Republicans to investigate.[72][73]
-The committee held nine televised public hearings on the attack[74] in 2022, and later voted to subpoena Trump.[75]
-By March 2022, the Department of Justice's (DOJ) investigations had expanded to include the activities of others leading up to the attack.[76]
-Ultimately, the committee recommended to the DOJ that Trump be prosecuted for obstructing an official proceeding, incitement, conspiracy to defraud the United States, and making false statements.[77]
-On August 1, 2023, following a special counsel investigation, Trump was indicted on four charges.[78][79]
+A week after the attack, the House of Representatives impeached Trump for incitement of insurrection, making him the only U.S. president to be impeached twice.[73]
+In February, after Trump had left office, the Senate voted 57–43 in favor of conviction, but fell short of the required two-thirds, resulting in his acquittal.[74]
+Senate Republicans blocked a bill to create a bipartisan independent commission to investigate the attack,[75][60] so the House instead approved a select investigation committee consisting of seven Democrats and two Republicans.[d][76][77]
+They held nine televised public hearings on the attack[78] in 2022, voted to subpoena Trump,[79] and recommended that the Department of Justice (DOJ) prosecute Trump.
+On August 1, 2023, following a special counsel investigation, Trump was indicted on four charges.[80][81]

 2. ^ a b Cite error: The named reference NYTrioteranalysis was invoked but never defined (see the help page).